Keong Saik Road: Etymology and history

-Keong Saik Road was named in 1926 after the Malacca-born Chinese businessman, Tan Keong Saik, in remembrance to his contribution to the Chinese community.
+Keong Saik Road was named in 1926 after the Malacca-born Chinese businessman, Tan Keong Saik, in remembrance of his contribution to the Chinese community.

 The stretch of road became a prominent red-light district with many brothels located in the shophouses on either side of the street in the 1960s.
-The street, along with Sago Lane areas became notoriously known as one of the "turfs" operated by the Sio Loh Kuan secret society.
+The street, along with the Sago Lane areas became notoriously known as one of the "turfs" operated by the Sio Loh Kuan secret society.
 The 1990s opened a new chapter for the road, with the site sprouting many "boutique hotels" like Naumi Liora, Hotel 1929, the Regal Inn and Keong Saik Hotel.
 Keong Saik Road now mainly houses coffee shops, art galleries and other shops for commercial use.

-The Bukit Pasoh conservation area, which is conserved on 7 July 1989, is bounded by Keong Saik road and other roads.
+The Bukit Pasoh conservation area, which was conserved on 7 July 1989, is bounded by Keong Saik road and other roads.
 Some shophouses along Keong Saik Road were given conservation status on 12 April 1990 and the remaining shophouses were given the same status on 25 October 1991.

 In 2017, it was selected as one of the top ten destinations in Asia by Lonely Planet Magazine.